SAP-samples/teched2022-XP262/exercises/ex1/README.md

 1. The SAP Fiori application has already been deployed to the SAP HTML5 Application Repository for SAP BTP and is connected to your specific CAP application.

     👉 Return to the SAP BTP subaccount overview (which you should have bookmarked in the previous exercise) and select **HTML5 Applications**.

     ![Open HTML5 apps menu](./images/html5-menu.png)

 2. 👉 Click on the application with your student number.

     > e.g. If your student number is 01, please select techedbusinesspartners1.

     ![Open your html5 app menu](./images/listhtml5apps.png)

-3. A new browser tab will open, displaying a tile on a SAP Fiori Launchpad with a SAP Fiori application.
+3. A new browser tab will open, displaying a tile on an SAP Fiori Launchpad with an SAP Fiori application.
 This application displays data from your HDI Container on SAP HANA Cloud, as served by your own CAP application.

     👉 Select the tile to open the SAP Fiori application.
     ![SAP Fiori Launchpad with one app](./images/html5-launchpad.png)